 How Meditation Helps Reduce the Need for Opioids for Pain Relief

 You suffer from pain.
 That’s why you have to take pain medications.
-Yet, opioid-based medications cause changes in your body and create an increased risk of
+Yet, opioid-based medications cause changes in your body and create an increased risk of addiction.
+If you are one of the many people who are facing this struggle, meditation may be able to provide some level of support and improvement for you.

 You Need a New Method for Pain Management

-Many people turn to opioids for pain relief because they can be very effective at blocking the
+Many people turn to opioids for pain relief because they can be very effective at blocking the communication between the pain-causing area and the brain.
+They also create a feel-good experience, minimizing the cognitive implications of ongoing pain.

 What Is Mindful Meditation?